 Starting New Profitable Businesses in the UK

-People start businesses for many reasons ranging from serial entrepreneurs, redundant employees leveraging an opportunity and people that simply want to test their ideas.
+People start businesses for many reasons.
+These range from serial entrepreneurs beginning another enterprise, redundant employees leveraging a new opportunity from a cash injection, and people that just want to test their ideas.

 Not all will succeed although support networks and central government funding improve the success statistics.

-If you're thinking of joining this growing economy with your own products and services help and guidance could produce greater profitable results.
+If you're thinking of joining this growing economy with your own products and services, then help and guidance could produce greater profitable results.

 Starting With Your Ideas